claudiasc89/treasure-hunt/pirate_code.md

   above, so you get your fair share of the prize!

 Captain      : NAME HERE
 Quartermaster: Helene Hemmer
-First mate   : NAME HERE
+First mate   : Helene Hemmer
+(crew-fm: Signed pirate_code)